Builder Prices

 This means that any work you require at unsociable hours comes at a premium cost.

 If you have an emergency that needs tending to immediately the only option available to you is to call a builder and have them carry out the work on emergency rates.
-This is usually double or triples their daily working rate, plus a single call-out fee, usually a couple of hundred pounds.
+This is usually double or triple their daily working rate, plus a single call-out fee, usually a couple of hundred pounds.

 Now, this fee will change depending on where you are in the country as different regions have different pay scales.
 For example, London is a big city with a high cost of living, so naturally, the rates for tradespeople in these regions are slightly more expensive than that of a small village in Yorkshire.